Evaluating the Effectiveness of Personalized Medicine with Software: Introduction

+Our advances are modest but important for practitioners.
+(1) Practitioners now have easy-to-use software that automates the testing of their personalization models.
+(2) We introduce a more intuitive metric that gauges how well the personalization is performing: \qu{improvement} versus a baseline strategy.
+(3) Our improvement estimates (and tests that they are statistically significantly better than nil) are all cross-validated, making the estimates honest if the data at hand was overfit and applicable to future patients.
+This external validity is only possible if future patients can be thought to come from the same population as the clinical trial, a generalization that is debated.
+(4) We have extended this well-established methodology for binary and survival endpoints, the most common endpoints in clinical trials.

 The paper proceeds as follows.
-In Section~\ref{sec:background}, we locate our procedure within the existing personalized treatment regime literature.
-Section~\ref{sec:methodology} describes our methods in depth, by describing the conceptual framework, specifying the data and model inputs, defining an improvement metric, and illustrating a strategy for providing practitioners with estimates and inference.
-Section~\ref{sec:data} applies our methods to (1) a simple simulated dataset in which the response model is known, (2) a more complicated dataset characterized by an unknown response model, and (3) a real data set from a published clinical trial investigating two treatments for a major depressive disorder.
-We also demonstrate basic software features in this section.
-Section~\ref{sec:discussion} concludes and offers future directions.
+In Section~\ref{sec:background}, we review the modern personalized medicine literature and locate our method within.
+Section~\ref{sec:methodology} describes our methods and its limitations in depth, by describing the conceptual framework emphasizing our methodological advances.
+We then carefully specify the data and model inputs, define the improvement metric, and illustrate a strategy for providing practitioners with estimates and inference.
+Section~\ref{sec:data} applies our methods to (1) a simple simulated dataset in which the response model is known, (2) a more complicated dataset characterized by an unknown response model and (3) a real data set from a published clinical trial investigating two treatments for a major depressive disorder.
+Section~\ref{sec:software} demonstrates the software for all three types of endpoints: continuous, binary and survival.
+Section~\ref{sec:discussion} concludes and offers future directions of which there are many as our procedure is very limited.